brightsign/BrightAuthor-Plugins/Media-Server-RTSP/README.md

 Overview
 --------
-<p>This plugin converts an XD player to a Media Server that waits for clients to connect, and then starts streaming to them.
-XD players support up to four 19Mbps streams when the files being streamed are cached (i.e. they aren't being read from the SD card).
-The XD Media Server currently only supports MPEG-2 transport stream files.</p>
+<p>This plugin converts an XD or 4K player to a Media Server that waits for clients to connect, and then starts streaming to them.
+When the files being streamed are cached (i.e. they aren't being read from the SD card), XD players support up to four 19Mbps streams.
+4K players support up to 50 19Mbps streams of the same file or 11 streams (16Mbps average) of different files.</p>
+<p>The Media Server currently only supports MPEG-2 transport stream files.</p>

 Details
 -------------